 5. Has your institution recently hosted a conference or symposium on topics related to planetary health?

-- Yes, the institution has hosted more than one conference or symposium on topics related to planetary health in the past year, including at least one on climate change. - Yes, the institution has hosted one conference or symposium on topics related to planetary health in the past year.

-Yes, the institution has hosted a conference on topics related to planetary health in the past three years.

-The institution has not hosted any conferences directly, but they have provided financial support for a local planetary health event.
+Yes, the institution has hosted more than one conference or symposium on topics related to 4 planetary health in the past year, including at least one on climate change.
+Yes, the institution has hosted one conference or symposium on topics related to planetary health 3 in the past year.
+Yes, the institution has hosted a conference on topics related to planetary health in the past three 2 years.
+The institution has not hosted any conferences directly, but they have provided financial support 1 for a local planetary health event.
+No, the institution has not hosted a conference on topics related to planetary health in the 0 past three years.

-No, the institution has not hosted a conference on topics related to planetary health in the past three years.
+UAMS has not hosted a conference or symposium on topics related to planetary health in the last three years.